JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/extra list of helpful resources.md

 8. [An unsupervised algorithm for learning Lie group transformations](https://arxiv.org/pdf/1001.1027v4.pdf) (Concerns Lie Algebra, in the regime of Deep Learning)

 9. [Learning Unitary Operators with Help From u(n)](https://arxiv.org/pdf/1607.04903.pdf) (Concerns Lie Algebra, in the regime of Deep Learning)

+10. [Quantum Boltzman Machine](https://arxiv.org/abs/1601.02036)(Concerns the transverse Hamiltonian, in the regime of Deep Learning)

+11. [Quantum Reinforcement Learning](https://arxiv.org/abs/1612.05695)(Concerns the transverse Hamiltonian, in the regime of Deep Reinforcement Learning)